-If the screen is still black, then you can check the boards themselves for failure.
+If all cables are connected and you’re still seeing a blue screen, then you can check the boards themselves for failure.

 Troubleshooting the main board and power board is easiest to see in video form, so take a look below for the full details on doing this.